 It really comes down the exact position and what the client is looking for.
 All social media is used along with her website, Indeed, and other online resources.
 During the summer months there is a much bigger pool of nannies and sometimes she does not even need to post a position.
 She does have nannies that are dedicated to her and will only use her as they have had such a wonderful experience.
 During the other seasons there is a lot of recruitment that goes into the positions.

 What areas do you serve?

-Currently she is working as far south as South Seattle and Renton and as far North as Mill Creek.
-She has done placements in Camano Island, Stanwood, and Marysville.
+Currently she is working as far south as Tacoma, South Seattle, and Renton and as far North as Mill Creek and Snohomish.
+Kyla does not service Issaquah, Sammamish, and Snoqualmie.
 Please reach out if you are farther than these areas and Kyla can chat about your position.

 How long does it take to fill a position?

 It can take less than a week and up to 3 months.
 It really depends on the position.
 Any position under 40 hours will take much longer.
-Before and after school care are the hardest to place.
-Many agencies will not do part time positions due to that, but it is something that Kyla does assist with.
-Most nannies need to give a one months notice to their current family.
+Keep in mind most nannies need to give a one month notice to their current family.

 What are the going rates?
 Who decides what the rates are?
 Why are they currently so high?

 The greater Seattle nanny market right now is very tight.
 There are simply not enough qualified nannies to meet the demands of Seattle.
 Many reasons are a factor in this: daycare waitlists are some areas are 2 years plus, the cost of living is so high that nannies need a certain amount to be able to afford to live here, and Amazon plays another big role.
 Everyone needs a nanny right now.